The Natural background for South American seafaring

 A rudder was absent on the old-timer rafts.
 They used Guaras = daggerboards, and models of Guaras is the only evidence of the Balsas Rafts we have as archeological finds.
 We have them in shape of models given as grave gifts.

 Guaras were made using a hard wood like 'Maclura', 'Tabebuia' or 'Minquartia'.
 Of other woods as could have been used for Guaras is 'Guayacan', as grow in the territory from Caribbean over Central America and down to the Pacific coast of Colombia and Ecuador.
 Guayacan is an extreme hard, strong and heavy wood, so heavy that it can't float on water.
 Guayacan has still today a function in mechanical constructions, but outside it is more known as 'pokenholz' or 'ironwood'.

-The word Guara is not a Quechua word - seems to come from a language nearer to Equator.
-If there exist a linguistic relation between the names Guara and Guayacan, then it is a task for a professional to investigate, but attention with the spelling of spoken words, Latin letters came with the Spaniards.
+The word 'Guara' is not a Quechua word - is told to come from a language nearer to Equator, even I personally see the relation to the Spanish word 'Vara' as means stick or pole and seems more as a seamans interpretation.
+Vara and Guara sounds alike pronounced in Spanish.
+If there exist a linguistic relation between the names Guara and Guayacan, then it is a task for a professional to investigate, but attention with the spelling of spoken words, Latin letters came to the SouthAmericans with the Spaniards.

 As told, the shape of Guara is known from the grave-gifts and that don't need much more archaeological experiments - only in its use, because the size isn't known and neither how many Guaras they needed to control their craft.

 What we neither know is how they mounted these Guaras between the balsa trunks.
 How did they keep the daggerboard in position?